erigones/esdc-docs/user-guide/monitoring/main-monitoring-server.rst

 Monitoring Server Factory Settings
 ==================================

-.. warning:: The change of factory settings can seriously damage the correct functioning of the monitoring and alerting system.
-It is not recommended to change these settings and also `Erigones <http://www.erigones.com>`__ does not take any responsibility for damage caused by changing these settings.
+.. warning:: The change of factory settings can seriously affect the correct functioning of the monitoring and alerting system.
+It is not recommended to change these settings.

 Hosts
 +++++